No products in the cart.

-As a portrait artist, my aim is to present you with a true to life, realistic portrait.
-Achieving an accurate likeness & creating a drawing with detail and depth is of upmost importance to me.
+My aim is to present you with a true to life, realistic portrait.
+Achieving an accurate likeness & creating an artwork with lots of detail is of upmost importance to me.
 However, I can only draw as well as the reference photo allows me to.
-I understand that not everyone can get the very best reference photo due to the commission being a surprise for someone, or sadly the pet has passed away.
-Below is just a guide to help you choose the most suitable from the photos you have.
+I understand that not everyone can get the very best reference photo due to the commission being a surprise for someone, or sadly the subject has passed away.
+Below is just a quick guide to help you choose the most suitable from the photos you have.

-The more clear your photo, the best representation I’ll be able to put to paper.
-As long as I can clearly see the direction and the length of fur fur, a slightly blurry or out of focus picture isn’t the end of the world as I can draw detail in for you, but it helps.
-The pose & positioning is possibly the most important factor when it comes to creating a great portrait.
-Please also aim to have your subject totally in frame so that any parts of his/her features aren’t out of view.
-It really helps if you send me the original photo & not a screenshot of the photo – screenshots cause the image to lose quality / detail.
+The more clear your photo, the best representation I’ll be able to create.
+For animals, as long as I can clearly see the direction and the length of the fur, a slightly blurry isn’t too much of a problem as I can draw in the detail as best I can for you.
+However, a high quality photo helps a lot!
+The pose & positioning is the most important factor when it comes to creating a great portrait.
+Please also aim to have your subject completely in frame so that any parts of his/her features aren’t out of view.
+It also greatly helps if you send me the original photo & not a screenshot of the photo – screenshots = low quality / detail.

-All photo’s below are of my German Shepherd Caesar!
+All photo examples below are of my German Shepherd, Caesar!

 • In focus • Good lighting (natural outdoor light is best) • Colours are clearly visible • Photo taken at the same level as the pet’s view • Both sides of the face are visible • Lots of clear detail in the fur / collar